Free Daily Headlines

 • Fish Hook Fire: (35° 20′ 52.42″ N , 82° 14′ 5.01″ W)

-On Friday, the Fish Hook Fire was 199 acres in size and 95 percent contained.
-The fire is burning approximately five miles northwest of Mill Spring on private land near Lake Adger.
+On Monday, the Fish Hook Fire, which burned 199 acres, was 100 percent contained.
+The fire burned approximately five miles northwest of Mill Spring on private land near Lake Adger.

 The Fish Hook fire was first reported on March 20.
 The cause of this fire was determined to be a downed powerline.